Undistraction/gitbook/inheritance.md

 ## Using Functions For Privacy

-Through the use of functions / closure, an object can be constructed with completely private attributes:
+Through the use of closures, an object can be constructed with completely private attributes:

 ```
 var alphaConstructor = function() {